nicolasfguillaume/assembly_basics/README.md

 # assembly
-Toy Scripts in Assembly language (x86-64)
+Toy Scripts in Assembly language (x86-64).
+Tested on Ubuntu 18.04 on an Intel Core i7 PC.

 ## hello.asm

-To compile in Ubuntu 18.04 on an Intel Core i7 PC:
+To compile:
 ```bash
 make
 ```